Church of Santa Maria Incoronata

 The church was built in Gothic style, but its appearance was significantly modified in 1654 and in 1827.
-In 1900, under the direction of F. Pilgrims were made restorations that have restored it to the original project.
+In 1900, under the direction of F. Pellegrini restorations were made that restored the church it to the original project.

 The church contains many treasures of art and history.

-In the first chapel on the left there is in particular the fresco of the Borgognone of the second half of the fifteenth century "The mystic press", in which the cross takes the form of a press and the blood from the wounds of Christ descends into a goblet as if it was wine.
+In the first chapel on the left there is in particular the fresco of the Borgognone (therefore 'Chapel of the Bergognone') of the second half of the fifteenth century "The mystic winepress", in which the cross takes the form of a press and the blood from the wounds of Christ descends into a goblet as if it was wine.

 The wall paintings of the seventeenth century in the right aps include a fine crucifix, which unfortunately has lost his arms.

-The church houses numerous tombs, tombstones and memorials of characters belonging to important families of Milan.
+The Church di Santa Maria Incoronata houses numerous tombs, tombstones and memorials of characters belonging to important families of Milan.